 - I read a book called Anti-Social by New Yorker writer Andrew Marantz, who can write his ass off.
 It was a great book but a dispiriting read, to say the least.
 Still, it helped me understand our current political climate and the internet forces of disinformation.
 Then I did more oppositional research on trolls, MRAs, and fascists.
 My therapist deeply regrets that recent rabbit-hole.

 - As a palate cleanser, I read Blueprint for Revolution by Srja Popovic and it is SOOOOOOO good.
 It’s literally about how to overthrow dictators — Popovic was a student activist who was part a movement that took down war criminal/dictator Slobodan Milosivic.
 Now he trains activists from other countries to do the same thing.
-So entertaining and wildly pragmatic — I got a lot out of this book that I can apply to culture-making and feminist marketing.
+So entertaining and wildly pragmatic — I got a lot out of this book that I can apply to culture-making, marketing and business development.
 100000000% recommend.

 Can someone put this in the hands of Democrat strategists in the US?
 It might help them craft a message that could help them win the 2020 election.
 (Popovic points out that taking down a fascist so you can rebuild democracy means having a message like “He’s finished” and pointing then entire campaign at mocking and removing him.)